Medicine Bow, Wyoming: History

 The community largely owes its existence to the first transcontinental railroad, built through the area in 1868.
 A post office called Medicine Bow has been in operation since 1869.
 The community was named after the Medicine Bow River.

 Dippy, a well-known dinosaur skeleton, was found in a quarry nearby around 1898.
 In 1899, fossil hunters for the American Museum of Natural History and the Field Museum stayed in or near the town during their search for large dinosaur skeletons.
-The town had a railroad and was near the fossilferous sedimentary hills from the Jurassic Morrison Formation, making it an important stopping location for paleontologists, with fossils of Diplodocus and Brontosaurus found nearby at Como Bluff by the two institutions during the late 19th and early 20th centuries.
+The town had a railroad and was near the fossiliferous sedimentary hills from the Jurassic Morrison Formation, making it an important stopping location for paleontologists, with fossils of Diplodocus and Brontosaurus found nearby at Como Bluff by the two institutions during the late 19th and early 20th centuries.

-The town was noted to be plagued by crime, with famous bandits such as Butch Cassidy and his Wild Bunch enacting the Wilcox Train Robbery only a few miles away from the AMNH’s fossil localities and Medicine Bow itself.
+The town was noted to be plagued by crime, with famous bandits such as Butch Cassidy and his Wild Bunch committing the Wilcox Train Robbery only a few miles away from the AMNH's fossil localities and Medicine Bow itself.

 The Virginian Hotel is a historic hotel located in Medicine Bow.
-It was built in 1911 by August Grimm.
+It was built in 1911 by August Grimm, and is believed to be named for the Owen Wister novel, which is set in and around Medicine Bow.
 The hotel was added to the National Register of Historic Places in 1978.

 In the 1910s, part of the Lincoln Highway was routed through Medicine Bow until Interstate 80 replaced it in 1970.